namshi/cuzzle/README.md

 $response = $client->get('http://google.com'); //let's fire a request

-var_dump($testHandler->getRecords()); //check the cURL request in the logs, you should see curl 'http://google.com' -H 'User-Agent: Guzzle/4.2.1 curl/7.37.1 PHP/5.5.16
+var_dump($testHandler->getRecords()); //check the cURL request in the logs,
+//you should see something like: "curl 'http://google.com' -H 'User-Agent: Guzzle/4.2.1 curl/7.37.1 PHP/5.5.16"

 ```